stievie/ABx/README.md

 ### Admin Server

-A Web interface.
+A Web interface to view and edit some data.
+For example Admins can view running services, games, account, can create account and IP bans, account keys etc.

-On Linux this server must be run as root, because it binds the ports 80 and 443.
+On Linux this server must be run as root, because it binds the ports 80 and 443, which are privileged ports on Linux.

 ### Client